Subscribe to Our Newsletter

 DSR = Commitment / Income

 Between different banks, there can be major differences in the final DSR amount that is calculated.
-This is because every bank has their respective calculation methods for income and commitment recognition.
+This is because every bank has its respective calculation methods for income and commitment recognition.
 However, a good rule-of-thumb is to have a DSR amount that’s below 70%.

 Know how much debt you can actually afford to take on